Content watched by Whocopied.me Skip to Content

 Riding horses

+While your horse must obey traffic laws, you won’t get tickets for speeding or running red lights while riding legally.
 However, there are still consequences for riding your horse recklessly or breaking explicit traffic laws.

-Don’t drink and ride – Horseback riding under the influence
+Don’t drink and ride – Horseback Riding Under the Influence

 Most DUI and DWI laws apply to people operating a motor vehicle while under the influence, which may or may not apply to riding a horse.